Skip to main content

 SDK pagination (TypeScript)

-The official @brew.new/sdk returns the raw { contacts, pagination } shape — pass the cursor back on the next call:
+The official @brew.new/sdk returns the raw { data, pagination } shape — pass the cursor back on the next call:

 import { createBrewClient } from '@brew.new/sdk'